So there it is. An invitation. Your child is waving it in your face with a grin brighter than gold.

 It can feel lonely parenting in a new way.
 And it's hard to forge a new path without support.
 It's why we created the Parent Club, a daily online spot where you can go find your tribe.
 Get answers from instructors, tailor the tools to your own family, take classes, get coaching, and meet together for weekly and monthly Lives with instructors (and our founder Patty).

-The Parent Club is open now, you can join in here.
+The Parent Club Community is open now, you can join in here.